ClickHouse/ClickHouse/docs/ru/operations/utilities/clickhouse-compressor.md

 ## ClickHouse compressor

-Simple program for data compression and decompression.
+Simple program for data compression and decompression in ClickHouse way.

 ### Examples